VUIIS/qsiprep-prep/README.md

 scans -> bX000app_fov140 -> nifti + json + bval + bvec
 ```

-Then place each in the INPUTS/dwi folder:
+Then place each in the INPUTS/:

 Download the b1000 PA from XNAT: